 Choose the file from your computer, and then, scroll down in the above page example, and click the “Go” button.
 Wait until the database successfully uploaded and that takes a few minutes, especially, if you have a large database.

-Then it’s done, you don’t have to edit any file, or doing anything else, because the database was imported in the actual database.
+Then it’s done, you don’t have to edit any file, or doing anything else, because the database was imported into the actual database.
 So, it will save the same name, but it replaces the new tables with the old ones.
 Thus, you have a new blog or website in a new server, but with the old database and files.

 How to migrate WordPress database using phpMyAdmin

 This is another method to move your MySQL database from the phpMyAdmin dashboard, and it’s needed when you have issues with the above methods.
-As the above example, login to cPanel and click the “phpMyAdmin” icon.
-Then, select the database that you want to copy, and download, click “Export” link at the top of the page.
+Like the above example, log in to cPanel and click the “phpMyAdmin” icon.
+Then, select the database that you want to copy, and download, click the “Export” link at the top of the page.

 Next, you will get the file that’s not compressed this time, and you need to save it locally.
 The next step will be uploading this database to the new hosting server.
-You need to login to the same phpMyAdmin account.
+You need to login into the same phpMyAdmin account.
 Next, select the new database name, and you will get all the tables.

 Then, you can just click the “import” database option, at the top, and select the downloaded file from your computer, and it’s done.

 Please remember, you can upload only compressed files that are in gzip, bzip2 or zip format, and all the above downloading method, will result a supported format, so, don’t worry about that.

 That’s it, your WordPress database was just moved to the new server, and you can log in to your blog and start working properly.